Gladiolus mortonius

 Climate: summer rain climate

-Gladiolus mortonius (formerly Gladiolus ochroleucus var. macowanii) is a summer rainfall Eastern Cape species that grows in open stony grassland.
-Although it resembles Gladiolus ochroleucus, the long tubed pink flowers with a red median streak on the lower tepals and a few reddish longitudinal lines parallel are much larger (tube is 30-45 mm).
-It is a gorgeous little gladiolus that grows successfully in a pot, producing flower stems around 8-9 inches tall, with comparatively large flowers that face slightly downwards.
+Gladiolus mortonius Herb. (formerly Gladiolus ochroleucus var. macowanii (Baker) Oberm.) is a summer rainfall Eastern Cape species that grows in open stony grassland.
+Although it resembles Gladiolus ochroleucus, it has a longer tube (30 to 45 mm versus 15-20 mm) and more strongly thickened midrib and leaf margins.
+The long-tubed pink flowers face to one side and have reddish streaks on the lower tepals.
+It is a gorgeous little gladiolus that grows successfully in a pot, producing flower stems around 8-9 inches (20-25 cm) tall, with comparatively large flowers that face slightly downwards.
 The photo (face) is taken upwards into the flower to show detail.
-This has had a succession of flowers since late February (in Australia) and is now sending up another spike in mid April just as the last of the previous flowers have faded.
-The first three photos by Paul Tyerman.
+The first three photos by Paul Tyerman show plants that have had a succession of flowers from late February (in Australia) and with a new spike in mid April just as the last of the previous flowers faded.

 Gladiolus mortonius, Paul TyermanGladiolus mortonius, Paul TyermanGladiolus mortonius, Paul Tyerman